Add video and audio in Keynote on Mac

 When you play your presentation, web videos play in front of overlapping objects on the slide.

-Supported video links that are pasted in your presentation are inserted as web videos by default.
-To change this preference, choose Keynote > Preferences (from the Keynote menu at the top of your screen), then deselect the checkbox next to “Paste YouTube and Vimeo links as web videos.”
+When you paste supported video links into your presentation, they are inserted as web videos by default.
+To change this, choose Keynote > Settings (from the Keynote menu at the top of your screen), then deselect the checkbox next to “Paste YouTube and Vimeo links as web videos.”

 Replace video or audio